 Take storing your passwords in a web browser, for example.
 Most web browsers will ask if you want to remember a password, but that data is stored in a completely unsecured manner.

-In Chrome you can see every stored password, username, and website combination by opening Preferences, Advanced, and looking for the Manage Passwords option under Passwords And Forms.
-Anyone who gains access to your computer would theoretically have access to all that information if they knew to look there.
+In Chrome you can see every stored password, username, and website combination by opening Settings and looking for Passwords under Autofill.
+Anyone who gains access to your computer would theoretically have access to all that information if they knew to look there, and while you need to know the password for the Google account signed in to Chrome to view the passwords you can still see usernames and their associated websites, greatly reducing the amount of work that needs to be done to compromise an account.

 What you shouldn't do is store passwords on a sheet of paper, which is right on the top of every IT professional's list of prohibitions.
 Also avoid using the same password for everything, which is another idea security professionals will advise you against.